cimeister/academic-kickstart/content/authors/admin/_index.md

 ---
 # Display name
-title: Alex Johnson
+title: Clara Meister

 # Name pronunciation (optional)
 name_pronunciation: ''

 # Full name (for SEO)
-first_name: Alex
+first_name: Clara
-last_name: Johnson
+last_name: Meister

-# Pronouns (optional)
-pronouns: he/him

-# Status emoji
-status:
-  icon: 🚀

 # Is this the primary user of the site?
 superuser: true